Neil Bossart, President

 Neil Bossart - Experience

-Mr. Bossart is a U.S. Fish and Wildlife Service (USFWS) approved Indiana bat (Myotis sodalis) surveyor.
+Mr. Bossart is a U.S. Fish and Wildlife Service (USFWS) approved Indiana bat (Myotis sodalis), northern long-eared bat (Myotis septentrionalis), gray bat (Myotis grisescens), and Virginia big-eared bat (Corynorhinus townsendii virginianus) surveyor.
 His fields of experience and research include the assessment and management of threatened and endangered species, wetlands and streams, forested communities, vernal pools, and freshwater fisheries.
-He has experience in both Section 7 formal and informal agency consultation along with Section 10 agency consultation, and in helping clients comply with environmental regulations, including the National Environmental Policy Act, the Endangered Species Act, and various state agency and USFWS survey techniques.
+He has experience in both Section 7 formal and informal agency consultation along with Section 10 agency consultation.
+He also helps clients comply with environmental regulations, including the National Environmental Policy Act, the Endangered Species Act, and various state agency and USFWS survey techniques.

 Mr. Bossart has completed numerous state and federally endangered and threatened species surveys ranging from aquatic organisms to small mammals for oil/gas wells and pipelines, mineral extraction projects, public transportation projects, timber removal projects, wind farm development, transmission line permitting, and land development projects located in Texas, Tennessee, Kansas, Pennsylvania, West Virginia, Maryland, New York, Ohio, New Mexico, Virginia, and Vermont.

 Using aerial and surface based radio telemetry, Mr. Bossart has successfully determined migration routes, critical habitat, foraging territories, and nursery colonies of both state and federally listed species.
 Mr. Bossart has performed numerous wetland and stream identifications, assessments, and jurisdictional determinations for a variety of clients including private individuals, corporations, and government agencies.
-He has successfully permitted many USACE Section 404/401 Joint Permit Applications, Nationwide permit applications and General permit applications.
+He has successfully permitted many United States Army Corps of Engineers (USACE) Section 404/401 Joint Permit Applications, Nationwide permit applications and General permit applications.
 Additionally, he has prepared numerous wetland and stream mitigation plans and planting plans as well as overseen the construction and monitoring of the mitigation areas.

 Genavie Oliveria, Project Scientist

-Mrs. Oliveria is a USFWS approved Indiana bat and Northern Long-eared bat (Myotis septentrionalis) surveyor.
+Mrs. Oliveria is a USFWS approved Indiana bat, northern long-eared bat, gray bat, and Virginia big-eared bat surveyor.
 She has completed numerous presence/probable absence surveys and fall swarm surveys.
 She has worked on large scale projects for the oil/gas industry, transmission line permitting, mineral extraction projects, and wind farm development in Pennsylvania, Ohio, West Virginia, Virginia, Kentucky, New York, and Illinois.
+She has a bachelor’s degree in Wildlife Science from The Pennsylvania State University.

-Mrs. Oliveria specializes in presence/absence surveys for the Indiana bat.
+Mrs. Oliveria specializes in presence/absence surveys for the Indiana bat and northern long-eared bat.
 She has completed multiple mist-net sites and fall portal surveys throughout the Northeast, Midwest, and Southeast.
-She has handled over 2,000 Vespertilionidae including the Indiana bat and Northern Long-eared bat.
+She has handled over 2,000 Vespertilionidae including the Indiana bat, northern long-eared bat, and gray bat.
 Mrs. Oliveria has completed bat surveys using various methodologies including: mist-nets, harp traps, and acoustic detectors.
-The surveys were completed to determine presence/absence, species diversity, hibernacula usage, emergence/dispersal, and habitat usage.
+The surveys were completed to determine presence/absence of threatened and endangered bat species, hibernacula suitability and occupancy, emergence/dispersal from roosting sites, and habitat suitability.
 Additional field activities included the following: identifying, measuring, weighing, photo documenting, banding, affixing radio transmitters to captured bats, tracking of transmitter equipped bats, and identifying bats to species.

 Mrs. Oliveria has performed over 300 hours of surface based radio telemetry to successfully determine critical habitat and foraging territories of rare bat species.
 Mrs. Oliveria has completed numerous Indiana bat roosting and foraging habitat assessments as well as emergence surveys for USFWS concurrence.
 She has also performed wetland and stream identifications, assessments, and delineations for a variety of clients including private individuals, corporations, and government agencies.